 - Nourish consistently rather than aggressively

+Doing more isn’t the answer.
 Doing less, more gently, daily is often the solution.

 This includes: